ZephyrTransport/governance/DRAFT governance.md

 The foundation Bylaws (section 6.3) define a PMC and the position of chair.
 The role of the PMC from a Foundation perspective is oversight.
 The main role of the PMC is not to develop the technical approach - but to ensure that all legal issues are addressed, that procedure is followed, and that each and every release is the product of the community as a whole.
 That is key to our litigation protection mechanisms.

 Secondly the role of the PMC is to further the long term development and health of the community as a whole, and to ensure that balanced and wide scale peer review and collaboration does happen.
-Within the foundation we worry about any community which centers around a few individuals who are working virtually uncontested.
-We believe that this is detrimental to quality, stability, and robustness of both code and long term social structures.
+Within the foundation, we worry about any community which centers around a few individuals who are working virtually uncontested.
+We believe that this is detrimental to quality, stability, and robustness of both code and long-term social structures.

 We firmly believe in hats.
 Your role at the foundation is one assigned to you personally, and is bestowed on you by your peers.
-It is not tied to your job or current employer or company.
+It is not tied to your job or current employer or organization.

 However those on the PMC are kept to a higher standard.
-As the PMC, and the chair in particular, are eyes and ears of the foundation Board, it is you that we rely on and need to trust to provide legal oversight.
+The PMC, and the chair in particular, are eyes and ears of the foundation Board, it is you that we rely on and need to trust to provide legal oversight.

 The board has the faculty to terminate a PMC at any time by resolution.

-The Apache Developer Information pages have many more details of how PMCs work.
-A complete list of all foundation projects is also available.
+The Zephyr Foundation takes many of its PMC concepts from the Apache Foundation.
+The [Apache Developer Information](https://www.apache.org/dev/) pages have many more details of how PMCs work.

 #### OFFICERS
 The Officers of the foundation oversee the day-to-day affairs of the Foundation.
 The officers are elected by the Board of Directors.